 Who needs a private pension?

 You can open a private pension even if you’ve got a workplace pension.
-Employers are required to contribute to their employees’ pension plans under Auto Enrolment rules, which can make workplace pensions particularly attractive.
+Employers are required to contribute to their employees’ pension plans under Auto Enrolment, which can make workplace pensions particularly attractive.

 PensionBee private pensions